petrugeral/Marketing_Analytics/README.md

 ## How to Use This Repository
 1. **Prerequisites:**
    - Make sure to have the required libraries installed (check the `requirements.txt` file).

 2. **Repository Structure:**
    - `data/`: Contains the dataset used in the project.
    - `models/`: Stores the trained model.
    - `README.md`: This document.

 3. **Instructions for Reproduction:**
-   - Execute the notebooks in the order indicated in the `notebooks/` directory.
+   - Execute the notebooks in the order indicated in the `mkt_anl.ipynb` file.
-   - Use the source code in the `src/` directory to train and evaluate the model.
    - The trained model will be saved in the `models/` directory.

 4. **Model Parameters:**
-   - Model parameters are defined in the `src/model_train.py` file.
    - Modify parameters as needed for experimentation.

 ## Questions and Contact